Code-Institute-Submissions/TheDesignHouse/documentation/validation/ux-testing.md

 ## hover

-* The hover pseudo-class is present inside the footer in every pages, on the icons, the <p> with interior link below join us, and  the sign up button located on the sign up page below the newsletter form.
+* The hover pseudo-class is present inside the footer in every pages, on the icons, on the paragraph with interior link below join us, and  the sign up button located on the sign up page below the newsletter form.
 The colour chosen on the icons is a rgba black color with 0.5 of transparency that makes a pretty good contrast.
-For the <p> I chosen a green color for attract and invite the users to click on.
+For the paragraph I chosen a green color for attract and invite the users to click on.
-The sign up button comes with green color as well the reasons to use it are the same for the <p> above.
+The sign up button comes with green color as well the reasons to use it are the same for the paragraph above.

 ![icons-hover](https://res.cloudinary.com/anto8913/image/upload/v1613647562/icons-hover-color_giaese.jpg)
 ![interior-link](https://res.cloudinary.com/anto8913/image/upload/v1613647565/interior_link-hover-color_royip5.jpg)